-One of the most poignant examples of the destruction of an entire civilization is found in the book of Ether.
-The fall of the people of Jared was especially tragic in light of the numerous times God sent prophets to warn them that they were bringing a curse upon the land that would end in their "utter destruction" if they did not repent.
-Eventually the entire nation was engulfed in a civil war that brought about their extinction as a people-leaving only Coriantumr and the prophet-recorder, Ether, as the lone survivors.
-Moroni warned the latter-day inhabitants of the land to avoid the pattern that destroyed the former occupants of the land:

-And this cometh unto you, O ye Gentiles, that ye may know the decrees of God-that ye may repent, and not continue in your iniquities until the fulness come, that ye may not bring down the fulness of the wrath of God upon you as the inhabitants of the land have hitherto done.
-(Ether 2:11)
+One of the most poignant examples of the destruction of an entire civilization who failed to follow their prophets is found in the book of Ether.
+The fall of the people of Jared was especially tragic in light of the numerous times God sent prophets to warn them that they were bringing a curse upon the land that would end in their "utter destruction" if the people did not repent.
+Eventually the entire nation was engulfed in a civil war that brought about their extinction as a people, leaving only Coriantumr and the prophet-recorder Ether as lone survivors.
+Moroni warned the latter-day inhabitants of the land to avoid the pattern that destroyed the former occupants of the land: "And this cometh unto you, O ye Gentiles, that ye may know the decrees of God-that ye may repent, and not continue in your iniquities until the fulness come, that ye may not bring down the fulness of the wrath of God upon you as the inhabitants of the land have hitherto done" (Ether 2:11).